 The Scheme for Temporary Agri-food Movements to Northern Ireland (STAMNI) arrangements for Authorised Traders does not cover movement of goods for hospitality.
 As set out in the STAMNI guidance published in December and replicated in the DAERA compliance guidance this scheme is for goods destined solely for sale to end consumers in supermarkets located in Northern Ireland, and they cannot be sold to other operators of the food chain.

 If you are an Authorised Trader, you will have been notified by Defra and will have received an Authorised Trader number.
 For Authorised Traders whose goods are destined for both retail and hospitality, only the former is covered by the STAMNI arrangements and the latter requires certification.

 Moving High-Risk Food and Feed of Non-Animal Origin (HRFNAO) from GB to NI

 From 1 April 2021, traders of certain high-risk food and feed of non-animal origin (HRFNAO) products do not need to pay official certification costs (including lab sampling costs):

 The official certification costs for the HRFNAO products listed will be incurred by Local Authorities (LAs).
 The LAs will invoice the Government for these costs.

-You should note that Authorised Traders can continue to move certain HRFNAO products from GB to NI without the need for official certification until 1 October 2021 and therefore these processes do not apply.
+You should note that Authorised Traders can continue to move certain HRFNAO products from GB to NI without the need for official certification until further notice and therefore these processes do not apply.
 Authorised Traders should continue to use STAMNI compliance declaration form to move these goods from GB to NI.